microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraObjectByObjectId.md

 ## Description

-retrieves the objects specified by the ObjectIds parameter.
+Retrieves the objects specified by the ObjectIds parameter.

 ## Examples